giovanniboscu/continuous-section-field/docs/model/geometric_material_decomposition.md

 ## What CSF Does

-There is nothing new in the mathematics behind CSF.
 Homogenization of composite sections (concrete/steel), area and moment integrals via Green's theorem, the Steiner parallel axis theorem - these are all standard tools.

 What CSF contributes is not new theory but a specific **organisational model**: geometry and material are treated as two fully independent fields along $z$, and every zone carries its own weight law - separately from all others and separately from the geometry.
 This simple structure is what makes the formulation general without adding complexity.